Clinejection — Compromising Cline's Production Releases just by Prompting an Issue Triager

 The Vulnerable Workflow

-Cline’s (now removed) issue triage workflow runs on the issues event and configures allowed_non_write_users: "*", meaning anyone with a GitHub account can trigger it simply by opening an issue.
-Combined with --allowedTools "Bash,Read,Write,Edit,Glob,Grep,WebFetch,WebSearch", this gives Claude arbitrary code execution on a default-branch runner.
+Cline’s (now removed) issue triage workflow ran on the issues event and configured the claude-code action with allowed_non_write_users: "*", meaning anyone with a GitHub account can trigger it simply by opening an issue.
+Combined with --allowedTools "Bash,Read,Write,Edit,Glob,Grep,WebFetch,WebSearch", this gave Claude arbitrary code execution within default-branch workflow.

 - name: Run Issue Response & Triage